megawall212/DSA_Project3new/README.md

 ## 📝 Project Overview

 This project implements a **UF campus navigation & student class scheduler system** using C++.
+For more info about this project, see [info.md](info.md).
+For more info about setting up the Catch2 environment, see [catch2.md](catch2.md).

 ✅ **Main functionalities:**